skynet29/brainbot/README.md

 The master is a process like other agent coded with Nodejs

-the port on which the master is listening as well as the host on which the master is running are defined in a global JSON configuration file: **config.json**
+the port on which the master is listening as well as the host on which the master is running are defined in a global JSON configuration file **config.json** located in the **config** directory.

 The master publish a topic named **masterClients** upon each connection/deconnection of an agent to the master.